wp-plugins/smoothness-slider-shortcode/readme.txt

 == Changelog ==
+= 1.2.0 =
+* Added option to set title for each image
+* Added option to set link for each image

 = 1.1.4 =
 * Modified slider menu capability from manage_options to edit_posts.
 So editor can use the slider.